CurtRod/SimpleEVSE-WiFi/README.md

 ## What You Will Need

 ### Hardware
-* A complete Wallbox based on EVSE Wallbox [link](https://www.evse-wifi.de/produkt/evse-wallbox-steuereinheit/) (min.
+* A complete Wallbox based on [EVSE Wallbox](https://www.evse-wifi.de/produkt/evse-wallbox-steuereinheit/) or [EVSE DIN](https://www.evse-wifi.de/produkt/evse-din-ladecontroller/) (min.
 Software revision 8 (2017-10-31) is needed - read the manual there for updating your EVSE software)
-**Attention: revision 9 does not work, because there is a bug in the firmware.**
+**Attention: revision 9 does not work, because there is a bug in the firmware (sold for a short time in 2018)**
 * An ESP8266 module or a development board like **WeMos D1 mini** or **NodeMcu 1.0**
 * (optional) An electricity meter with S0 interface
-* (optional) A MFRC522 RFID Module (PN532 and Wiegand based RFID reader modules are not supported at this time)
+* (optional) A [RFID Module](https://www.evse-wifi.de/produkt/evse-wifi-rfid-reader-modul/) (PN532 and Wiegand based RFID reader modules are not supported at this time)
-* (optional) n quantity of Mifare Classic 1KB (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number
+* (optional) n quantity of [Mifare Classic 1KB](https://www.evse-wifi.de/produkt/evse-wifi-rfid-karte/) (recommended due to available code base) PICCs (RFID Tags) equivalent to User Number

 #### Wiring (WeMos D1 mini/ NodeMcu)
 SimpleEVSE-WiFi supports not only the control of the EVSE WB but also the use of a simple button or an RC522 RFID card reader to activate the charging process.
 With an optional electricity meter, the power requirements of the individual charging processes can be output.